In principle, people who have married retain their own surname. They can also adopt a common surname.

 Choosing a common surname

-Fiancés who will marry or register a partnership also have the option of declaring their desire to adopt a common surname which can only be the maiden name of one or other of the parties.
+Fiancés who will marry also have the option of declaring their desire to adopt a common surname which can only be the maiden name of one or other of the parties.

-A joint name is the name chosen for the purposes of daily use by one or both parties who are married or are living in a registered partnership.
+A joint name is the name chosen for the purposes of daily use by one or both parties who are married or registered partnership before July 1st 2022.
 It is not an official name and is therefore not recorded in the civil register.

 This combination of two names joined by a hyphen expresses the official bond between two people and represents a customary right recognised in Switzerland which has been incorporated into the legislation concerning identity documents.
 At the request of the applicant, it can be indicated as their name on their passport or identity card or as an official addition on their passport.